Molluscum Contagiosum in Children

 Prevent the spread of molluscum contagiosum:

 - Wash your hands and your child's hands often.
 Always wash your hands and your child's hands after touching the infected area.
-Have your child wash his hands after he uses the bathroom.
-If no water is available, your child can use germ-killing hand lotion or gel to clean his hands.
+Have your child wash his or her hands after he or she uses the bathroom.
+If no water is available, your child can use germ-killing hand lotion or gel.
 Alcohol-based hand lotion or gel works best.

 - Do not let your child share personal items with others.
 Do not let your child share items that have come in contact with bumps or sores.
 Examples are toys, clothing, bedding, towels, and washcloths.
 Ask your child's healthcare provider how to clean or wash these items.

-- Do not let your child scratch or pick his bumps.
-This may spread the bumps to other parts of his body.
+- Do not let your child scratch or pick the bumps.
+This may spread the bumps to other parts of your child's body.
 It may also increase the risk of spreading the bumps to others.

 - American Academy of Dermatology